 We were sitting at the new S’barro’s at the mall, taking a break from shopping for a dress.
 You were not addressing God but rather your daughters sitting there at the table with you.
-I was eighteen, Karen sixteen.
+I was eighteen, my sister sixteen.

 The dress was for you, for a wedding – I don’t remember whose.
 But I remember everything else.

 How happy we were to accompany you on a shopping trip.
 You never bought anything for yourself, and your clothes were old.

 How unenthusiastically you shopped; how your eyes were so hopeless, refusing to touch the merchandise, as if you weren’t worthy.

 How my sister and I said “This is nice” over and over, our voices getting higher and higher with each iteration.

 How you wouldn’t tell us your size so we could bring dresses to you in the dressing room, as if the number could mean the same thing to us as it did to you.

 How you at first refused to go into Lane Bryant.
 Then, relenting, found everything to be too large.

 How even that small victory was just another defeat.